 Investments in marketable securities with readily determinable fair values and all investments in debt securities are reported at their fair values in the statements of financial position.
 Money market funds and certificates of deposit invested for long term purposes are included in investments.
 Unrealized gains and losses are included in the change of net assets.
-Investment income and gains restricted by a donor are reported as increases in unrestricted net assets if the restrictions are met (either by passage of time or by use) in the reporting period in which the income and gains are recognized.
+Investment income and gains restricted by a donor are reported as increases in unrestricted net assets if the restrictions are met (either by passage of time or fulfillment of donor imposed restrictions) in the reporting period in which the income and gains are recognized.